danlucraft/redcar/ROADMAP.md

   * Packaged for one-click install on 3 platforms
   * Ruby on Rails/HTML/CSS/YAML bundle commands ported
   * Single instance support
+  * Use Gecko as embedded browser widget on all 3 platforms

 Version 0.4.0
 -------------